 Among the many events throughout the area, you can take in a film festival a jazz festival this month.
 One of the biggest jazz events in the world, the Voll-Damm International Jazz Festival will take place at various venues in Madrid from October 9 to December 21, 2018.
 If you're looking for a way to escape one of November's rainy days, head over to the L'alternativa Independent Film Festival from November 12 to 16, 2018, to catch a screening of one of the latest European independent movies.

 03 of 05

 Drink Firewater and Climb Mountains in Potes, Cantabria

 Potes is a small town that is rarely on tourists' radar, but its Orujo Festival from November 9 to 11, 2018, is definitely worth checking out.

 Orujo is the Spanish version of Italy's grappa, a type of brandy made from the solid part of the grapes that remains after they are pressed.
 At the Orujo Festival, you can sample some of the potent aguardiente (firewater) and see how it is made.

 While in Potes, you should also take the time to sample other local dishes like cocido lebaniego (chicken stew from Liébana), Picón cheese, and a black pudding called borono.
 Potes is also close to the Picos de Europa mountain range where you can go hiking to enjoy the crisp fall weather.

 04 of 05

-Granada is an excellent place to explore any time of year and especially in November when the International Jazz Festival of Granada runs throughout the month.
-Started in 1980, it's one of Europe's oldest jazz festivals and has attracted top musicians such as Herbie Hancock, Miles Davis, Dizzy Gillespie, Wayne Shorter, and Oscar Peterson.
+Granada is an excellent place to explore any time of year, but November brings with it the International Jazz Festival of Granada, which runs throughout the month.
+Started in 1980, it's one of Europe's oldest jazz festivals and has attracted top musicians such as Herbie Hancock, Miles Davis, Dizzy Gillespie, Wayne Shorter, and Oscar Peterson over the years.

 05 of 05